wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 not model the case where predictions overlap, this is a good approximation and does not introduce too much inaccuracy.

-If the branch predictor indicates a misprediction, we simulate wrong path fetching by issuing instruction fetch requests to the L1 data cache.
-To achieve this, we first compute the fetch cycle of the branch instruction, in which the prediction is made.
+If the branch predictor indicates a misprediction, we simulate wrong path fetching by issuing instruction fetch requests to the L1 instruction cache until the branch is resolved at commit time.
+To achieve this, we first compute the fetch cycle of the branch instruction, during which the prediction is made.
 Recall that all uops have been simulated at this moment, the fetch cycle of the last instruction is therefore fetched at cycle `decodeCycle - (DECODE_STAGE - FETCH_STAGE)`, since `decodeCycle` stores the dynamic cycle of the last uop generation.
+The wrong path fetching begins at the fetch cycle of the branch instruction.
+The simulator then computes the fetch latency of accessing L1 instruction cache using `l1i->load()`.
+The latency is added onto the fetch cycle to derive the fetch response cycle.
+If the response cycle is greater than `lastCommitCycle`, which, in our case, is the commit cycle of the branch instruction, we stop fetching from L1 instruction cache, since the misprediction has already been identified, and the fetcher can simply abort the fetch request.
+Otherwise, we keep sending request to the L1 instruction cache `lineSize / FETCH_BYTES_PER_CYCLE` cycles later.
+This delay is to model the frontend fetcher's bandwidth limit, which is often smaller than cache line size (16 bytes on Nehalem).